Register or watch our on-demand videos for our Ad Laudato Si Webinar Series…

-Welcome to our online training modules!
+Welcome to our free online training modules!
 Please select below the online course you wish to take…

 The online training modules of the course (UNDERSTANDING AND COUNTERACTING TRAFFICKING IN PERSONS – AN ONLINE TRAINING COURSE FOR HELPERS) is available in English“COMPRENDRE ET COMBATTRE LA TRAITE DES PERSONNES – UN COURS EN LIGNE DE FORMATION POUR LES AIDANTS”, a French translation is in progress and will be available in early 2020.